99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Used for everything, is the backbone for a lot of internet stuff
 backup and storage, disaster recovery, archive, hybrid cloud storage, app hosting, media hosting, data lakes and big data, sw delivery, static website

-store objects (files) in "buckets"
-must have unique name
+store objects (files) in "buckets" / object storage service must have unique name
 defined at the region level ( not global level)